 In May 2003, Jay Nailor and MiShell Modern opened the M Modern Gallery in Palm Springs, California to focus on lowbrow and pop surrealist genres.
-This post documents the paintings that Josh Agle contributed to the thirteen group exhibitions that he has participated in at the gallery.
+This post documents the paintings that Josh Agle contributed to the fourteen group exhibitions that he has participated in at the gallery.
 For reference, Shag’s seven solo exhibitions at the M Modern Gallery are as follows (all linked to descriptive posts):

 - Sultry Evenings (2003)

 - Shag: Production Art and Rare Prints (2006) – organized by the M Modern Gallery